More about Pinnacle West Capital Corporation

 | trailingEps | 5.05000 |

-PNW's current ratio 0.539 indicates that its cash reserves and current assets may not be sufficient to cover short-term debt.
-This suggests possible liquidity challenges and may require PNW to secure additional financing to meet its immediate obligations.
+PNW's current ratio of 0.539 indicates that the company's cash reserves and current assets may not fully cover its short-term debts.
+This suggests potential liquidity risks and may require PNW to find alternative solutions to meet its near-term obligations.

 Price projections: